French Algeria: During World War II (1940–45)

 Colonial troops of French Algeria were sent to fight in metropolitan France during the Battle of France in 1940.
-After the Fall of France, the Third French Republic collapsed and was replaced by the Philippe Pétain's French State, better known as Vichy France.
+After the Fall of France, the Third French Republic collapsed and was replaced by Philippe Pétain's French State, better known as Vichy France.

 On 3 July 1940, the British Royal Navy attacked the French Navy's fleet at Mers El Kébir, killing more than 1,200 men.

 Under the Fourth Republic (1946–58)

 [The French] had been for over a hundred years in Algeria and were determined that it was part of France, and they damn well were going to stay there.
 Of course, there was a very strong school of thought in the rest of Africa that they damn well weren't.